Skip to main content

 • Grab the line and move it up/down to change a large area of BPM.

-By Right-Clicking on the BPM line, you can access more options.
+By setting the Tempo Lane setting to Manual and Right-Clicking on the orange BPM line, you can access more options.

 • Set track BPM - Opens a text box for entering an exact BPM speed for the selected track